Izenda7Series/docs/ref/models/CategoryPagedRequest.rst

    *  -  **tenantId** |br|
          string (GUID)
       -  Y
-      -  The total number of rows
+      -  The id of the tenant
       -  Inherited from :doc:`PagedRequest`
    *  -  **criteria** |br|
          array of objects